DMVis/DMVis/documentation/columns/SumColumn.md

   </tbody>
 </table>

-# Required Attributes
+## Required Attributes

-## x
+### x

 - Type: `number`

-X-coordinate of the column.
+The x-coordinate of the column.

-## width
+### width

 - Type: `number`

-Width of the column.
+The width of the column in pixels.

-## height
+### height

 - Type: `number`

+The height of the column in pixels.

+### data

+- Type: `Array<Array<number>>`

-Height of the column.
+The data for the column.

-## attributeScales
+### attributeScales

 - Type: `d3.scaleLinear<number,number>[]`

-An array of scales where the first entry is the scale for the first numerical entry in the row attribute, etc.
+An array of scales where the first entry is the scale for the first numerical entry in the row attribute and so on.

-# Optional Attributes
+## Optional Attributes

-## padding
+### padding

 - Type: `number`
 - Default: `10`

-Padding around the column.
+The padding around the column in pixels.

-## name
+### name

 - Type: `string`
 - Default: `'Column'`

-Name of the column.
-This should contain the names of the attributes you're comparing.
+The name of the column.
+It should contain the names of the attributes you're comparing.
 It could also contain weights.

-## icons
+### icons

 - Type: `IconType[]`
 - Default: `[IconType.Sort, IconType.Group, IconType.More]`

-List of what icons to display in the top of the column.
+A list of what icons to display in the top of the column.
 See [Icon](../components/Icon.md) for more information.

-# Events
+## Events

 This component emits the following events: